megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 ```

 Now you can bootstrap a pipeline run with these as your inputs.
 Go to the next section [here](/docs/TheWay/RunningDataLadPipelines/) to learn more.

+If you have any trouble with your exemplar testing, such as needing to adjust your exemplars, simply remove the testing `exemplars_dir` and begin again from there.